Telling your children that you have cancer can be tough. Get tips on what can help, what you can say and resources that may help.

 As children get older they are usually able to understand more and more about illness and treatment.
 But a child's age is only a general guide to what they may understand.
-A 5 year old may understand some things more easily than an 8 year old – it depends on the child.
+A 5 year old may understand some things more easily than an 8 year old.
+It depends on the child.

 Being open and honest is almost always the best way with children.

-Listen to their fears and
+Listen to children's fears

-- Try to understand that naughty or unusual behaviour may be their way of showing how upset they are
+- Try to understand that naughty or unusual behaviour may be their way of showing how upset they are.

-- Give them small pieces of news, gradually building up a picture of your illness
+- Give them small pieces of news, gradually building up a picture of your illness.

-- Don't keep secrets because even small children can guess when something is wrong
+- Don't keep secrets because even small children can guess when something is wrong.

-- Remember that their fears of what might happen are likely to be far worse than the real situation
+- Remember that their fears of what might happen are likely to be far worse than the real situation.

-- Remember that uncertainty or not knowing may be harder for them to cope with than the truth
+- Remember that uncertainty or not knowing may be harder for them to cope with than the truth.

 All adults, particularly parents, want to protect children from the pain of knowing that someone they care about is ill.
 But children can usually pick up when something is seriously wrong even if they are not told directly and they then worry.